Skanska and Canary Wharf engage students to explore ways of making construction sites more attractive for the industry

 James McKenzie-Boyle said:

-“As part of the graduate programme, one of the teams chose to take on the challenge of helping to increase the impact of the Scheme at both a project and industry level.
+“As part of the graduate programme, one of the teams chose to take on the challenge of helping to increase impact at both a project and industry level.

-“As well as providing us with some great tools and research internally, they were keen to work directly with the CCS to help develop the initiative.
+“As well as providing us with some great tools and research internally, they were keen to help develop the initiative.
 Construction’s First Impression’s provided an excellent platform for them to do just this, and we are very proud of their efforts to date.”

 Finance Graduate Jake Atkinson said:

 “As part of our Finance Graduate Scheme, I wouldn’t normally get to experience the operational side of construction as much as other graduates.